ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 For the closed beta, the typical workflow rules are relaxed to enable the same user to move the model through the workflows.
 Typically, different stages of the workflow would require users assigned to certain roles such as owner, developer, and head of model review.

-1. In the model created in Step 1, enter a Candidate Comment and click Save.
+1. In the model created in Step 1, enter a Candidate Comment and click Sav5.
 This field lets the model owner describe why the proposed model is a model and not a non-model.
 2. Select the Action “Submit Candidate for Confirmation.”
 In a live workflow, this step sends the candidate model to a reviewer for approval.
 3. Select the Action “Confirm Assessment”.
 In a live workflow, a reviewer confirms that the model candidate is a model and the candidate workflow is complete.

 ### Step 3: Move the Model through the Model Development Workflow to the Pre-Implementation Review Stage

 1. From the Action drop-down menu, click Start Model Development.
-2. Complete the required fields in the Model object that are related to the development – they are listed on the right side panel – and save.
+2. Complete the required fields in the Model object that are related to the development – they are listed on the right side panel – and sav5.
 3. For purposes of this testing, you can enter your user account as the developer.
 4. Select Action “Assign to Developer”
 5. Select Action “Submit for Pre Implementation Review”